 Blood Orange Chocolate Tart

-This blood orange chocolate tart is delicious, but the crust needs some alterations 🙂
+This blood orange chocolate dessert is wonderful, although the crust may use some tweaking.

 Prep Time: 1 hour, 10 minutes

 Yield: (1) 10-inch tart